 The Government Information Collection is dedicated to meeting the diverse needs of UCO academic programs and the overall university community.
 By collecting materials in a variety of formats, with an emphasis of electronic information, we support the curriculum, research, and service needs of the faculty, students, and university, as well as Edmond and the surrounding community.
 The UCO Government Information Collection follows the regulations of the Federal Depository Library Program and the Oklahoma Publications Clearinghouse.

-Languages: Primarily English, but some Spanish materials are available Geographical Areas: Worldwide.
-Chronological Periods: Prehistory to the present
+Languages: Primarily English, but some Spanish materials are available

+Geographical Areas: Worldwide.

 Subject Areas and Collecting Levels:

 The Government Information Collection is limited to a comprehensive selection of publications from the United States and Oklahoma as outlined below: